michalmonday/CSV-Parser-for-Arduino/README.md

 ## Testing
 It was tested with Esp8266.
 `ESP.getFreeHeap()` function was used to check for possible memory leaks and to examine memory space efficiency, see [this wiki page](https://github.com/michalmonday/Arduino-CSV-Parser/wiki/Memory-space-efficiency-test) for test details and results.
+See [this wiki page](https://github.com/michalmonday/Arduino-CSV-Parser/wiki/Speed-test) to view results of speed test.

 ## To do
 Check how much memory the code/sketch takes.